mp3il/bluesnap-ios/README.md

 ## Configuring BSCcInputLine
 [`BSCcInputLine`](#bsccinputline) is a UIView that holds the user's sensitive credit card data - credit card number, expiration date, and CVV.
 In addition to supplying an elegant user experience, it handles input validations, and submits the secured data to BlueSnap.
 Simply place a UIView in your storyboard and set its class to `BSCcInputLine`.

+> **Notes**:
+> * In addition to card details, be sure to collect all required shopper information marked as **required** on this [page](https://developers.bluesnap.com/v8976-JSON/docs/card-holder-info).
-> If you would rather build your own UI fields for credit card number, expiration date, and CVV, BlueSnap provides you with a function called [`submitCcDetails`](#submitccdetails) to submit the user's card data directly to BlueSnap.
+> * If you would rather build your own UI fields for credit card number, expiration date, and CVV, BlueSnap provides you with a function called [`submitCcDetails`](#submitccdetails) to submit the user's card data directly to BlueSnap.
 Visit the [Reference](#submitccdetails) section to learn more.

 ## Setting up BSCcInputLineDelegate
 If you're using `BSCcInputLine` to collect the user's data, in your `viewController` you'll need to implement `BSCcInputLineDelegate`, which has 6 methods: